 Originally composed by Leroy Anderson in 1948, “Sleigh Ride” was popularized by The Ronettes in 1963.
 Almost every year since its release, it charts in the top 10 on the Billboard Holiday 100.

-Don’t miss these bits of surprising Christmas trivia you never knew.
+Don’t miss this surprising Christmas trivia you never knew.

 4. “The Christmas Song (Merry Christmas to You)” by Nat King Cole